Oxford Properties' The Stack, the first zero carbon emmission skyscraper in North America is a case in point.

 Businesses Prevent Loss of Trust with Safe RTO

 Warren Buffet testified on Capital Hill in the early 90's regarding the Solomon Brothers securities investigation.
-He retold what he said to the employees of the firm: 'Loose money for the firm and I will be understanding, loose a shread of reputation and I will be ruthless.'
+He retold what he said to the employees of the firm: 'Lose money for the firm and I will be understanding, lose a shread of reputation and I will be ruthless.'

 With the coronavirus crisis showing no signs of abating, we are in a moment in history in which business leaders need to create strategies that earn the trust of their people.
 This applies even more so for the owners of commercial buildings.